ePages-de/epages-docs/_posts/2017/2017-07-20-fullstack-london-of-dragons-and-numbers.md

 She was also the one giving a hands on IoT workshop with Onion's [Omega2](https://onion.io) development board.
 After DDoS'ing the conference's Wi-Fi frequencies and some struggle for more space on the board I managed to get a working Twitter wearable displaying my latest tweet on an OLED display (and thanks to Amie's patience).

-There were several other inspiring keynotes including Sitepen's [Dylan Schiemann](https://twitter.com/dylans) (wearing a Dojo 2.0 t-shirt) about the state of JavaScript and a talk about progressive web apps by [Chris Heilmann](https://twitter.com/codepo8).
+There were several other inspiring keynotes including SitePen's [Dylan Schiemann](https://twitter.com/dylans) (wearing a Dojo 2.0 t-shirt) about the state of JavaScript and a talk about progressive web apps by [Chris Heilmann](https://twitter.com/codepo8).
 Although I thought the whole PWA topic is talked about too much, Chris did a pretty good job outlining what really matters when progressively enhance web sites (and apps).
 [Myles Borins](https://twitter.com/MylesBorins) shared some insights on how Node.js releases work and made me finally realize why a staging branch is called a staging branch: Because you push releases while on stage.